 Clare’s passion is teaching this great game, and instilling the love of lacrosse in the girls she coaches.

 Coach Nee is originally from Lancaster, Pennsylvania.
 She graduated from University of Connecticut in May of 2016 after starting all four years in goal for the Huskies.
 She was named an IWLCA All-American, made the IWLCA All-Northeast Region First Team four consecutive seasons and won Big East Goalkeeper of the Year two times.

-Coach Nee is entering her fifth season as assistant coach at Kennesaw State University, overseeing the Owls’ goalies.
+Coach Nee is entering her first season at Columbia University in New York, after five years as assistant coach at Kennesaw State University.

 Tracy Morgan, a native of Upstate NY, has been coaching the components of improved sports performance for more than 20 years.
 Best known as a speed and agility coach, Tracy began her coaching career at college programs that include San Diego State University, University of California San Diego and the University of Washington before moving on to help launch the IMG Academy.
 Since starting her own business in 2001, Tracy has helped hundreds of Professional, Collegiate and developing athletes in the Atlanta area improve their on-field performance in lacrosse, tennis and football.